se-omarayman/Therania/README.md

-My late aunt Rania Shokry was a therapist, she was pretty successful and she did many workshops and other stuff related to mental health care, so I decided to make a full blown web therapy website dedicated to her.
+My late aunt Rania Shokry was a therapist, she was pretty successful and she did many workshops and other stuff related to mental health care, so I decided to make a full web therapy website dedicated to her.

 the app will start with some basic functionality, and will grow as I get more ideas, this documentation will list everything related to the web